Rashay01/Python_exercises/look_behind.md

 ### Negative lookbehind

-It will make sure that thee parser does not exist before the pattern that is found
+When the pattern is found it makes sure the parser is not directly infornt of the matched pattern.

 `(?<!Charlook)X`

-It will look for X if there is no `Charlook` before the matched characters.
+It will search for X if there is no `Charlook` before the matched characters.

 ```python
 import re